 Class C violations consist of unacceptable moral or ethical behavior, serious law violation(s), serious damage to property, or behavior that is harmful (or potentially harmful) to self, others, or the University.
-Therefore, the following class C violations are considered potentially dismissible offenses, depending on the severity of the incident.
+Therefore, the following class C violations are considered potentially dismissible offenses, depending on the severity of the incident: all forms of academic dishonesty such as plagiarism, cheating, and violation of the computing resources policy.
+The computing resources policy appears in the SBU Student Handbook under Services for Students.